Three suppliers, two carriers, and a goldfields delivery window your Bendigo supply chain only tracks in someone's inbox

 Exactly what you get

 Visibility over a regional supply chain that currently lives in email: supplier lead times tracked, carrier performance measured, delivery windows to remote sites modelled, and exception alerts when something slips so you can reroute before a delivery is missed.
-It connects tightly to inventory management software, warehouse management system, ERP (Enterprise Resource Planning) software, and business intelligence dashboards for supply-risk reporting.
+It connects tightly to inventory management software, warehouse management system, ERP (Enterprise Resource Planning) software, and business intelligence (BI) dashboards for supply-risk reporting.

 How to choose a developer in Bendigo